19TH ANNUAL

 Michelin Cahill, Senior Supervising Attorney, Fair Housing Project.

-Julia Devanthery, Visiting Assistant Clinical Professor of Law, Director of Clinical Pedagogy and Curricular Innovation for the Legal Services Center, Director of the Housing Justice for Survivors Project.
+Julia Devanthery, Visiting Assistant Clinical Professor of Law, Director of Clinical Pedagogy and Curricular Innovation for the Legal Services Center, Director of the Housing Justice for Survivors Project, Harvard Law School.

 The workshop will cover the legal fundamentals of defenses to eviction under the Violence Against Women Act (VAWA) and fair housing law.
 It will also cover how advocates can support tenants in asserting these protections to prevent homelessness.